 I have heard this from almost all of my clients.
 Or at least, the ones who are brave enough to ask.
 If you don't understand what investing is, you are not alone.

 Investing is putting your money somewhere with the expectation that it grows.
 Simple!
 Investing is not just the "stock market" either.
 There are other types of investment vehicles where you can put your money and expect to receive more money in return.
 Curious what different kinds of investments you could have?
 Here are a few:

 Venture Capital (high risk, high reward)

-To reach financial freedom you need your money to grow.
-Having some type of investment, regardless of what it is, is necessary to reach financial independence.
-Next we will discuss how your money grows in the next installment of our investment series with compounding.
+To reach financial freedom, you need your money to grow.
+Having some investment, regardless of what it is, is necessary to achieve financial independence.
+Next, we will discuss how your money grows in the next installment of our investment series with compounding.